This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Contact the Alaska State Commission for Human Rights.
 State law prohibits discrimination, and if you believe your child has been a victim, you can begin by contacting and filing a complaint with this state office.

-- The Commission will give you the option of mediating with the person or organization discriminating against your child.
+- The Commission will allow you to mediate with the person or organization discriminating against your child.
 It is a free and voluntary process that can settle the incident.

 - If the conflict cannot be resolved, the Commission will investigate your allegations of discrimination.
 It will then give a determination.